 Most VDS market’s consumers are under the age of 30

 As of 2017, people under 30 years of age are the main consumers of health products.
 The aging population, (above 50 years of age) make up the smallest consumer group despite an overall aging population in China, signaling room for growth.
-Additionally, more than half of consumers are women (56%), which might indicate that women have developed more of a health awareness.
+Additionally, more than half of consumers are women (56%), which might indicate that women have developed more of health awareness.
 Despite higher purchases from women in 2017, men still maintain a higher average consumption of health products.
 In terms of consumer attitude and perception of such products, online communities indicate an interest in a variety of topics related to VDS, from brands to functions, effects, gender appropriate supplements, amongst others.